 Conference start and end: Conference registration begins Sunday, April 15 at 8 am and the conference will officially end at 12:30 pm on the Tuesday, April 17 with a possible conference add-on for school tours that will occur after and end at 3:30 pm.
 The full conference program will be available shortly.

 Canadian Boarding Collective Boarding Summit: The 2018 CBC Boarding Summit with begin following the conclusion of the National Leaders Conference.
 The Summit will begin at 1:00pm on Tuesday, April 17 and conclude at 4:00pm on Wednesday, April 18.
-More information available soon!
+Confirm your attendance here.

 Our schools are dynamic institutions.
 And every day, thousands of professionals, many behind the scenes, are working to challenge the status quo.
 They are working to ensure that our schools can equip students to tackle society's most enduring challenges.
 And through their participation, it is clear that nothing in our schools happens in isolation.
 Every successful initiative arises through strategic collaboration between all parties.
 Our operations team allows our academic environment to remain strong; from selecting high quality students to affirming their support after graduation.